ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 e.g., if early data has different security properties than data sent after connection establishment.
 In the case of TLS 1.3, client early data can be replayed maliciously (see {{!I-D.ietf-tls-tls13}}).
-Thus, receivers may wish to perform additional checks for early data to ensure it has not been replayed or restrict responses until the handshake is finished.
+Thus, receivers may wish to perform additional checks for early data to ensure it is idempotent or not replayed.
 If TLS 1.3 is available and the recipient Message was sent as part of early data, the corresponding metadata carries a flag indicating as such.
 If early data is enabled, applications should check this metadata field for Messages received during connection establishment and respond accordingly.

 ## Receiving Final Messages